1. Definitions

 National Traffic management system at the Swedish Transport Administration

-A component can represent physical equipment or abstract concepts E.g. a camera, a control flow algorithm or a group of signs.
+A component represents physical or logical parts of a site, e.g. a camera, a control flow algorithm or a group of signs.

 Used for modification of technical or autonomous traffic parameters of the equipment.
 Can be implemented using commands and statuses.